We tried Modal, Cloudflare Containers, and Sprites before building our own persistent container service

 Every user on camelAI gets a persistent computer.
 A real Linux environment with storage, dependencies, and project state that survives across sessions.
-When you come back tomorrow, your files are still there.
-Your databases are still running.
-Your half-finished app is exactly where you left it.
+When you come back tomorrow, your files, databases, and apps are exactly where you left them.

 This is the core promise of our product, and for over 2 months, we couldn't make it work.

-We tried Modal.
-We tried Cloudflare Containers.
-We tried Sprites.
+We tried Modal, Cloudflare Containers, and Sprites.
 We looked at E2B, Daytona, Vercel Sandbox, and even OpenAI's container tool.
 None of them fit.
 So we built our own container service in a week, and it was simpler than any of us expected.

 I'm Illiana, and I run camelAI with my co-founders Miguel (CTO) and Isabella (COO).
-This is the story of how we got here — every wrong turn included.
+This is the story of the failed attempts trying to use existing SaaSs and the stack that's working well in prod today.

 What We Needed

-- Persistence.
+Persistence.
 The entire filesystem needs to survive across sessions.
-Not "persist this one folder" — everything.
+Not "persist this one folder."

-- Performance.
+Performance.
 Our agent installs heavy JavaScript dependencies, runs data analysis, deploys full-stack apps.
-The filesystem has to be fast and the compute has to keep up.
+The filesystem and compute have to be fast.

 That last requirement eliminated more options than you'd think.